fy-create/Cube/bin_tutorial/README.md

 ## <span style="color: red;">CFOP</span> Rubik's Cube Recovery Tutorial
-CFOP Rubik's Cube Recovery Tutorial
-This is a simple and easy to learn layer first method, total 7 steps
+This is a simple and easy to learn layer first method, total 7 steps.

 - 1: Create the down cross
 - 2: Solve the down corner block